BEWARE – MYTHS and NONSENSE

 Winston Moseley attacked and stabbed 24-year-old Kitty Genovese at 3 a.m. on the street near her Kew Gardens home in Queens NY on 11 March 1964.
 Her screams prompted one neighbor to shout out, causing Moseley to flee, but he soon returned to rape the helpless, bleeding woman.
 Her subsequent screams throughout the 30-minute ordeal fell on the deaf ears of 38 of her neighbors.
 Moseley then stabbed her to death.
-Other than the neighbor who’d shouted just once, not a single one had lifted a finger to help her or even call the police.
+Other than the one neighbor who’d shouted just once, 37 of the "bystanders" had not tried to help her or even call the police.

-At least that's basically what the New York Times and many other news media reported, though 50 years later it was proven to be wildly inaccurate and dishonest (see UPDATE 2014 at the end of this page).
-A worldwide news media furor erupted over the neighbors' apathy - but they refused to explain their baffling behavior.
+At least that's basically what the news media reported, though 50 years later it was proven to be wildly inaccurate and dishonest (see UPDATE 2014 at the end of this page).
+A worldwide news media furor erupted over the neighbors' supposed apathy - and the neighbors supposedly refused to explain their baffling behavior.

-homes and call the fire department, and then fire trucks would scare
+homes and call the fire department, and then the fire trucks' sirens would scare

 away the attacker.
-Hmm... that's like the old Rube Goldberg cartoons of wildly elaborate contraptions to perform a simple task.
-But since it came from the glorified New York Times, few questioned its wisdom.
+Hmm... that's like the old Rube Goldberg cartoons of building a wildly elaborate contraption to perform a simple task.
+But since it came from a major newspaper, few questioned its supposed wisdom.

-Though never tested for feasibility, this goofy notion somehow grew into “folk wisdom” still taught today by many “crime experts” - even FBI agents and cops (they, too, often just regurgitate poorly-conceived “conventional wisdom”).
-This supposed emergency tactic has escaped any serious scrutiny of its logic – or lack thereof – for decades.
+Though never tested for feasibility, this goofy notion somehow grew into “folk wisdom” still taught today by many “crime experts” - even retired FBI agents and cops (they, too, sometimes just repeat poorly-conceived “conventional wisdom”).
+This supposed emergency tactic had escaped any serious scrutiny of its logic – or lack thereof – for decades.
 But, finally, researchers have investigated more deeply.